 About the Master of Arts in Arts Administration

-This low-residency degree program is designed for individuals with experience in non-profit arts organizations who seek to enhance their effectiveness and advance their ongoing careers as arts administration professionals.
-The 36-hour degree program emphasizes leadership in the non-profit arts environment—visual arts, dance, music, theatre, museum, cultural institution and performing arts administration.
-It includes a core of 18 weekend sessions (18 credit hours), four courses relating to field-based practicum and thesis preparation (12 credit hours), and two one-week summer institutes (6 credit hours) spread out over two years of full-time enrollment.
-Classes meet one weekend each month during the fall and spring semesters, one weekend in the Maymester term, and one full week in June.
+This graduate degree program is for individuals with experience in arts organizations who seek to enhance their effectiveness and increase their career opportunities as arts administration professionals.
+The emphasis of the degree is on leadership in not-for-profit arts organizations with special focus on the visual arts, dance, music, theatre, museum, cultural institution, and performing arts administration.
+The 36-hour degree program consists of 18 weekend sessions (18 credit hours), research and practicum work (12 credit hours), and two one week-long summer institutes (6 credit hours) that are spread out over two years of half-time enrollment in the fall, spring, and summer terms.
+Classes meet on three weekends in the fall, three weekends in the spring, and three weekends along with one full week in the summer.

 Winthrop University is a member of the Association of Arts Administration Educators (AAAE), the international professional organization that promotes standards of education in arts administration.